For discussions about Zotero for genealogy, I will be hosting a dedicated group in the Genealogy Social area of the

-Scroll down to see the Zotero Forum.
+Scroll down to see older discussions on the subject.

 Scotlands People citations